-The generic and most widely used term for drunk driving charges is driving under the influence, or DUI.
+The generic and most widely used term for drunk driving charges is driving under the influence or DUI.
 Some states refer to it as driving while intoxicated, or DWI, while others use operating under the influence (OUI) or operating while intoxicated (OWI).
 In the state of Ohio, it is referred to as operating a vehicle impaired, or OVI.
 These charges can be imposed regardless of whether the impairment is caused by alcohol or drugs.

-There are many different penalties that a driver could receive after being convicted on a DUI charge.
-Those found guilty of a misdemeanor could face jail time, a fine and a license suspension.
-People convicted of felony DUI could face prison and a license revocation in addition to a fine or probation.
-Interlock ignition devices may be required for repeat offenders in order for them to retain or eventually regain their driving privileges.
+There are many different penalties that you could receive after being convicted of driving under the influence of alcohol.
+You could face jail time, a fine, and a license suspension if you are found guilty of a misdemeanor.
+If you are facing felony charges DUI could face stiff penalties like a prison and a license revocation in addition to a fine or probation.
+You may be required to install an ignition interlock device for subsequent convictions for you to retain or eventually regain your driving privileges.

 It is possible that a defendant may be offered a deal by the prosecutor after being charged with a DUI.
 This may involve entering a plea of guilty to a lesser offense, such as reckless driving.
 It may help a defendant avoid more serious penalties such as jail time.
-These types of agreements often require the defendant to agree to perform a specified number of hours of community service as well as the payment of a fine and completion of alcohol or drug awareness classes.
-They are often offered to first-time offenders or to those who didn't have any aggravating factors, such as an extremely high BAC or an accident involving serious injuries to others, in their cases.
+These types of agreements often require the defendant to agree to perform a specified number of hours of community service as well as the payment of a fine and completion of treatment for alcohol abuse.
+This is usually done through a diversion program.